pyradius/pyrad/README.rst

 pyrad was written by Wichert Akkerman <wichert@wiggy.net> and is maintained by Christian Giese (GIC-de) and Istvan Ruzman (Istvan91).

+We’re looking for contributors to support the pyrad team!
+If you’re interested in helping with development, testing, documentation, or other areas, please contact us directly.

 This project is licensed under a BSD license.

 Copyright and license information can be found in the LICENSE.txt file.